opatiny/id-card-analysis/docs/viola-jones.md

 [Source](https://www.researchgate.net/figure/Viola-Jones-algorithm-parts-a-combination-of-regions-b-Haar-Features-c-cascade_fig1_282972331) -> it's a paper, might be interesting

+## Quote from the original article

+Link to the article: [https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-cvpr-01.pdf](https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-cvpr-01.pdf)

+"The complete face detection cascade has 38 stages with over 6000 features.
+Nevertheless the cascade structure results in fast average detection times.
+On a difficult dataset, containing 507 faces and 75 million sub-windows, faces are detected using an average of 10 feature evaluations per subwindow."

 ## Another topic: face identification

 Face identification is the ability to say that there is a specific person in a picture.